ppretki/ppretki.github.io/about.md

 ## About the blog

-It is not a blog.
+It is not really a blog.
 It is rather kind of engineering notebook in which I can preserve information that usually after several days becomes a bit blurry and after another several weeks completely disappears from my head.